 ABOUT GRANT MACDONALD LONDON

 Founder, Grant Macdonald, began learning the craft of silversmithing in 1961, aged 14.
 He jokes that whilst he wasn’t born with a silver spoon, he soon learned how to make his own.
-After attending the Central School of Art in London, he perfected his silversmithing skills by restoring fine antique pieces and exhibiting silver artworks in the 1960s, establishing his first workshop in Palmers Green under the name Silverform.
-Notably, in 1966, Grant began taking commissions from London’s famous guilds and livery companies, who required the highest standards of workmanship for their ceremonial chains and coats of arms.
+After attending art school in London, he perfected his silversmithing skills by restoring antique silver pieces and producing a range of silver pieces for retailers in the 1960s, establishing his first workshop in Palmers Green under the name Silverform.
+Notably, in 1966, Grant began taking commissions from City of London Livery Companies, who required the highest standards of design and workmanship for their ceremonial pieces.

-“Silver and precious metals, unlike other luxury items, go on forever.
-That’s incredibly powerful.
-It means you can never apologise for design flaws, imperfections or poor service.
-Everything has to be perfect, or it doesn’t leave the workshop. ”
+“Silver and gold, unlike other luxury items, go on forever.
+To be a designer is incredibly powerful.
+It means your work will be admired or criticised in perpetuity.
+Everything has to be perfect, or it doesn’t leave the workshop. - Grant Macdonald

-After working with a collective of like-minded designers and silversmiths he assembled in North London, Grant Macdonald moved his workshops to Clerkenwell in 1971, renaming the business at the same time.
-Within a few years, Grant Macdonald’s reputation for outstanding workmanship and innovative designs meant the new workshops were constantly producing bespoke works and luxury retail pieces for London famous Bond Street and Mayfair retailers.
-Grant Macdonald London became the default choice for the design and production of fine silverware for the West End’s luxury retailers, and especially for custom made masterworks for celebrities and royalty.
+Grant Macdonald moved his workshops to Clerkenwell in 1971.
+Within a few years, Grant Macdonald’s reputation for outstanding workmanship and innovative designs meant the new workshops were constantly producing bespoke pieces for London famous Bond Street and Mayfair retailers.
+Grant Macdonald London became the default choice for the design and production of fine silverware for the West End’s luxury retailers, and especially for custom made masterpieces.

-Throughout the 1990s, our international reputation grew, and in 2000 we were proud to win the competition to design the war memorial for Dresden Cathedral, with the Duke of Kent handing over our winning design – a 6.4 metre high silver cross – to the City of Dresden to commemorate the millennium and over fifty years of peace.
-More recently, in 2015, Grant Macdonald was awarded the Royal Warrant to HRH The Prince of Wales, acknowledging both our work and our commitment to environmentally sustainable processes within the precious metal industry.
+Throughout the 1990s, our international reputation grew, and in 1998 we were proud to remake the golden orb and cross for the Dresden Cathedral, with the Duke of Kent handing over our 6.4 metre high cross – to the City of Dresden as an act of reconciliation.
+More recently, in 2015, Grant Macdonald was awarded a Royal Warrant to HRH The Prince of Wales as goldsmiths and silversmiths, acknowledging both our work and our commitment to environmentally sustainable processes within the precious metal industry.